lcshlr/payhint-api/README.md

-# PayHint – Payment Follow-Up API
+# PayHint – Payment follow-up API

 PayHint is a Spring Boot API that helps freelancers and independent contractors track invoices, monitor overdue payments, and automate reminder workflows.